Wood burning a Bengal Tiger

 At this point the tiger is mostly done.
 The main thing I still need to work on are the whiskers.

 Since my X-acto knife experiment didn’t work, I burned all of the whiskers to a dark color.
-This makes them much easier for me to see.
+This makes them very easy to see.

 I cannot emphasize enough the need to use gentle pressure when scraping; especially if you’re working with plywood like I am.